How to start practising self-care

 - Cut phone-time before bed and grab a book.
 A paaaaper book!

-- Invest in soothing smelling candles, and light them up in your house.
+- Invest in soothing natural scented candles, and light them up in your house.
 Luxe or budget, they do the trick!

 - Find podcasts that make you feel good.